utelecon/utelecon.github.io/en/google_hangouts_meet/index.markdown

 ### Watch Live streaming

 1. To watch live streaming, you obtain URL from the organizer and just click URL.
-1. もしまだ, <a href="https://www.ecc.u-tokyo.ac.jp/announcement/2016/02/08_2116.html" target="_blank">「ECCSクラウドメール」 (G Suite for Education)</a> を有効化していなければ, <a href="https://utacm.adm.u-tokyo.ac.jp/webmtn/LoginServlet" target="_blank">UTokyo Account 利用者メニュー</a> から行ってください (<a href="https://hwb.ecc.u-tokyo.ac.jp/wp/literacy/email/initialize/" target="_blank">手順についての詳細</a>). xxxx@g.ecc.u-tokyo.ac.jp というメールアドレスを使える人は, すでに有効化されています. 学生の場合は, ECCSの <a href="https://www.ecc.u-tokyo.ac.jp/onlineseminar.html" target="_blank">オンライン新規利用者講習</a> を終えている必要があります.
+1. If you did not activate yet your <a href="https://www.ecc.u-tokyo.ac.jp/announcement/2016/02/08_2116.html" target="_blank"> ECCS Cloud Mail (G Suite for Education)</a>, you can do it at <a href="https://utacm.adm.u-tokyo.ac.jp/webmtn/LoginServlet" target="_blank">UTokyo Account User Menu</a>  (<a href="https://hwb.ecc.u-tokyo.ac.jp/wp/literacy/email/initialize/" target="_blank">details</a>).
+The service is already validated for "xxxx@g.ecc.u-tokyo.ac.jp" email address users.
+Student organizers must take <a href="https://www.ecc.u-tokyo.ac.jp/onlineseminar.html" target="_blank">Online Training Session</a>.
-1. 有効化したら, 有効化の設定を行ってから実際に使えるようになるまで, 最大1時間程度を見込んでください.
+1. If you obtain valid ECCS Cloud Mail account, please wait for one hour until the server register for your account.